How to apply

 - Status on promotion framework

-2. Digital interview
+2. Online interview

 Once you’ve passed eligibility checks, you’ll have the opportunity to book a date and time slot for a one-to-one interview.